krishcodz/krishcodz/README.md

 <h3 align="center">A passionate web developer from Chennai</h3>

 - 👀 I’m interested in becoming a web developer
-- 🌱 I’m currently learning BACKEND DEVELOPMENT
+- 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on web dev projects
 - 📫 How to reach me :  krishnax711@gmail.com